Alessandro Margara

 Software

-Noir (Network of Operators in Rust)
+Renoir (Reactive Network of Operators in Rust)

-Noir is a distributed data processing platform based on the dataflow paradigm that provides an ergonomic programming interface, similar to that of Apache Flink, but has much better performance characteristics.
-Noir converts each job into a dataflow graph of operators and groups them in blocks.
+Renoir is a distributed data processing platform based on the dataflow paradigm that provides an ergonomic programming interface, similar to that of Apache Flink, but has much better performance characteristics.
+Renoir converts each job into a dataflow graph of operators and groups them in blocks.
 Blocks contain a sequence of operors which process the data sequentially without repartitioning it.
 They are the deployment unit used by the system and can be distributed and executed on multiple systems.

-Noir has been used to develop a solution for the DEBS 2022 Grand Challenge, which received the performance award for the solution delivering the highest throughput and lowest latency.
+Renoir has been used to develop a solution for the DEBS 2022 Grand Challenge, which received the performance award for the solution delivering the highest throughput and lowest latency.

 T-Rex